originoidco/presence/README.md

 # Presence

-Presence is Originoid's service for getting the current Spotify status of users in our [Discord Server](https://discord.gg/noid).
+Presence is Originoid's service for getting the current Spotify/Listening status of users in our [Discord Server](https://discord.gg/noid).
 It connects a Discord Bot (with Presence Intent) to the Gateway and exposes it via REST and WebSocket.

 > [!NOTE]
 > Presence is only available for users who share a server with the bot and have Spotify connected and visible in Discord.